-Instruction Hours / week: L: 4 T: 0 P: 0 Marks: Internal: 40 External: 60
+Instruction Hours / week: L: 4 T: 0 P: 0 Marks: Internal: 40 External: 60 Total: 100

-- To encode the employability importance of the role of microorganisms in food industries both in beneficial and harmful ways. - This course aims to provide instruction in the general principles of food microbiology. - Hands on practicals complimented with an industry-based project, give a real-world perspective to microbiological challenges faced by the food industry. - The course covers the microbiology of food preservation and food commodities; principles and methods for the microbiological examination of foods and microbiological quality control. - To develop an understanding of the major principles of and current issues in the several topical areas that collectively constitute Food Microbiology - It will helps the students to understand the dairy Technology.
+• To encode the employability importance of the role of microorganisms in food industries both in beneficial and harmful ways.

+- This course aims to provide instruction in the general principles of food microbiology. - Hands on practicals complimented with an industry-based project, give a real-world perspective to microbiological challenges faced by the food industry. - The course covers the microbiology of food preservation and food commodities; principles and methods for the microbiological examination of foods and microbiological quality control. - To develop an understanding of the major principles of and current issues in the several topical areas that collectively constitute Food Microbiology - It will helps the students to understand the dairy Technology.

 - 1. Provides job oriented information about the role of microorganisms in many food, and beverage industries both in production and spoilage processes. - 2.
 Develop job based output on industrial based technologies on Food microbiology. - 3.
 It will explain the interactions between microorganisms and the food environment, and factors influencing their growth and survival. - 4.
 Discuss the microbiology of different types of food commodities. - 5.
 Explain why microbiological quality control programmes are necessary in food production. - 6.
-Students can able to under the food safety system.
+Students able to describe mode of food intoxication in human.